 Washington State Unemployment Fraud

-If you live in Washington (or anywhere else for that matter) there’s a high likelihood that someone has fraudulently applied for unemployment benefits in your name recently.
+If you live in Washington, or anywhere else for that matter, there’s a high likelihood that someone has fraudulently applied for unemployment benefits in your name recently.
 Here’s an easy way to determine if this has happened to you and some steps on how you can prevent it.

-I went to the employment security department website and learned that an account had already been created using my social security number.
+I went to the Employment Security Department website and learned that an account had already been created using my social security number.
 You may be interested in taking some steps to ensure that yours doesn’t get created ‘on your behalf’ by someone without your permission.

-firstname.lastname@example.org which, to me, was an obvious indicator that someone else had registered without my permission.
+firstname.lastname@example.org, which, to me, was an obvious indicator that someone else had registered without my permission.